quasar1357/24_IN_P1/Java_SyntaxGuide/11_Arrays.md

 ```

 - We can also use **initialization lists** for instantiation, again they are just used in a nested way
-- Importantly, this can cause a **ragged array**, i.e. arrays with different lengths in the same dimension
+- Importantly, this may cause a **"ragged array"**, i.e. arrays with different lengths in the same dimension

 ```java
 // Example "normal" array: